-In addition to traditional residential options, the University of Richmond offers first-year students several living-learning communities in which students with common interests live together and share a number of outside-the-norm experiences that take their education far beyond the classroom.
+In addition to traditional residential options, the University of Richmond offers first-year students a number of living-learning communities in which students with common interests live together and share a number of outside-the-norm experiences that take their education far beyond the classroom.
 These communities are designed for students to create meaningful bonds and friendships with their fellow classmates, develop a relationship with a faculty member during their first year at Richmond, and connect their interests both inside and outside of the classroom.

-We offer living-learning communities for first-year students that are both single-gendered communities, as well as co-ed communities.
+We offer living-learning communities for first-year students that are both single-gender communities, as well as co-ed communities.
 These communities are grouped together in a section of the hall around common spaces and lounges that help facilitate bonding and programming.